-Gorilla symbolism and meaning includes strength, intelligence, communication, dignity, tranquility, gentleness, and family.
-Native to the mountains and forests of central and west Africa, the gorilla fascinates those of us who feel a strong kinship with these soulful primates.
-In this post, you’ll learn about gorilla symbolism and meanings, the gorilla spirit animal, gorilla folklore, and more.
+Gorilla symbolism and meanings include strength, intelligence, communication, dignity, tranquility, gentleness, and family.
+Native to the mountains and forests of central and west Africa, the gorilla is an important figure in the mythology and folklore of these regions.
+In addition, the gorilla spirit animal is an important figure for those who feel a special kinship with these magnificent primates.
+In this post, we’ll explore all aspects of gorilla symbolism and meanings, including gorilla spiritual meaning and the gorilla spirit animal, as well as gorilla mythology, folklore, and more.

 Table of Contents

 What does a gorilla symbolize?

 Gorilla Meaning: Strength

 Known for their formidable strength, the gorilla can lift things that are 10 times their body weight.
 In fact, gorillas are 9 times stronger than we are.1 Yet despite their almighty strength, the gorilla is a non-aggressive animal.
 The gorilla can definitely be described as the strong, silent type.